ATR-Lab/PepperLLMDemo/pepper_vision/README.md

 # Pepper Vision System

-A system for streaming camera feed from a Pepper robot to Python clients and web browsers.
+A system for streaming camera feed from a Pepper robot to Python clients and web browsers with face detection capabilities.

 ## System Overview